Mean-field description of plastic flow in amorphous solids: Introduction

-In this letter we introduce a class of mean-field models that interpolate continuously between these two cases, and solve them using a combination of probabilistic arguments and analysis.
-In our models, the variables $x$ describing the stability of shear transformations undergo biased one-dimensional L\'evy-flights of index $\mu$ with absorbing conditions outside a compact interval, and re-insertion within this interval.
-HL model corresponds to $\mu\geq 2$, whereas the more physical LC model corresponds to $\mu=1$.
+We introduce a class of mean-field models that interpolate continuously between these two cases, and solve them using a combination of probabilistic arguments and analysis.
+In our models, spatial correlations are neglected.
+However, the distribution of stress fluctuations generated by a local event is kept the same as finite dimensional systems.
+Because of the broad distribution of mechanical noises, the variables $x$ describing the stability of shear transformations undergo biased one-dimensional L\'evy-flights of index $\mu$ with absorbing conditions outside a compact interval, and re-insertion within this interval.
+HL model corresponds to $\mu\geq 2$ (Brownian motion), whereas the more physical LC model corresponds to $\mu=1$.
 Our findings are that (a) for $\mu>1$, $\theta$ is independent of system preparation and follows $\theta=\mu/2$ for $\mu\in (1,2]$. (b) For $\mu<1$, $\theta=\mu/2$ after an isotropic ($\Sigma=0$) quench but $\theta=0$ if $\Sigma>0$, in particular at the yield stress $\Sigma_c$. (c) For the physical case $\mu=1$, $\theta=1/2$ after a quench, but $\theta$ is {\it not universal} for $\Sigma>0$, and is shown to drop immediately as $\Sigma$ increases from zero, and then increases continuously with the applied stress.
 These predictions are confirmed numerically.
-They are remarkably consistent with the finite-dimension observations (ii, iii) listed above, and support that the non-universal value $\theta(\Sigma_c)$ tends to decrease with $d$, in agreement with (i), but will never reach a well-defined value above some critical dimension.
+They are remarkably consistent with finite-dimensional observations that were unexplained even at a qualitative level, in particular regarding the non-monotonicity of the pseudo-gap exponent with the applied shear stress.
+Quantitatively, the values we predict for exponents are already reasonably accurate in three dimensions, and become very precise in four dimensions.
+These fact support that our mean-field model is the true mean-field model that applies in high spatial dimensions.
+A surprising consequence of our approach is that the non-universal value $\theta(\Sigma_c)$ will never reach a well-defined value above some critical dimension.
+Instead, it simply tends to decrease with $d$, in agreement with observations.

+Beyond plasticity, to our knowledge our model provides the first non-trivial glassy system where the violation of marginal stability can be proven ({\it i.e.}, the fact that the pseudo-gap exponent is strictly larger than what required by stability).
+Another significant byproduct of our work is the classification of the asymptotic scaling behavior of a biased L\'evy flight close to an absorbing boundary.

+Sec.\ref{MFD} introduces mean field models.
+Their thermodynamics limits are worked out in Sec.\ref{CD}, together with a derivation of the pseudo gap exponent.
+A physical interpretation of these results based on survival probability of biased Levy Flights is presented in Sec.\ref{IN}.
+Predictions are tested numerically in Sec.\ref{NT}.
+History-dependence of the pseudo-gap exponents is studied in Sec.\ref{TB}, while Sec.\ref{RSD} investigates the role of spatial dimension.
+We conclude by summarizing the consequences of our work for real materials and by raising open questions.